 On February 20, 2024, the City of Isle of Palms approved Emergency Ordinance No. 2024-01, which allows for permits to be sought from the City for the construction of erosion control structures landward of the State's Critical Areas.
 Erosion control structures would need to meet other requirements specified in the Emergency Ordinance.
 Pursuant to the Emergency Ordinance, prior to the issuance of a permit from the City, the property owner must first coordinate with DHEC OCRM and have staff physically place markers on the property "to confirm the then existing location of the critical area, as defined in S.C.
 Code Ann. §48-39-10, and as solely determined by OCRM."
-On February 26, 2024, the Requestor's agent requested DHEC OCRM to flag the Beaches Critical Area at 130 Ocean Boulevard, and staff flagged the Beaches Critical Area the next day, on February 27, 2024.
+On March 6, 2024, Ted Brashier on behalf of Tideview Properties, LLC requested DHEC OCRM to flag the Beaches Critical Area at 132 Ocean Boulevard, and staff flagged the Beaches Critical Area two days later, on March 8, 2024.

 b.
 Requestor states: "'Beaches' are defined in S.C.
 Code Ann.
 Sec.
 48-39-10(H) as 'those lands subject to periodic inundation by tidal and wave action so that no nonlittoral vegetation is established.'
 'Beaches' are designated as critical area in S.C.
 Code Ann.
 48-39-10(J)(3), the basis by which the Department asserts its jurisdiction.
 However, the Department disregarded this regulatory definition.
 As described above, the Property suffered erosion from a single, one-time event, not a periodic event.
-High tides of the nature of the tidal activity on December 17, 2023 are not regular occurrences and certainly cannot be described as periodic."
+High tides of the nature of the tidal activity on December 17, [2023] are not regular occurrences and certainly cannot be described as periodic."